A Guide Through M&A – Types of Mergers and Acquisitions

 Types of Acquisitions

-Acquisition is basically a process, where an acquiring firm purchases a company with the aim of absorbing the purchased company into its business.
-There will be no exchange of shares neither will a new company be created.
+Acquisition is a process in which an acquiring firm purchases a company to absorb the purchased company into its business.
+There is no exchange of shares, and no new company is created.

 1) Traditional Acquisition

-A formal acquisition involves the purchase of a company through purchase of its shares or assets.
-It is a great way to expand your business.
-However, it entails certain disadvantages.
+A formal acquisition involves purchasing a company through the purchase of its shares or assets.
+It is a great way to expand your business, but it entails certain disadvantages.

-If an acquiring company is buying a firm through purchase of shares, then the buying company also acquires the liability of the target company.
-This can add to the acquirer’s burdens as it may also have invested in a big loan to fund the acquisition.
+If an acquiring company buys a firm through the purchase of shares, it also acquires the liability of the target company.
+This can add to the acquirer’s burdens, as it may have invested in a large loan to fund the acquisition.

 As in the case of mergers, there’s also a matter of concern with corporate culture in acquisitions.
-Although the acquired firm is absorbed into the acquirer’s business operations, the buying out company’s employees are retained.
-If the acquiring firm fails to ensure that all employees work in harmony and are accustomed to the new environment, then it will negatively impact employee performance and lead to a downward spiral in terms of productivity.
-This can be a challenge to firms who have expanded their business to enhance service delivery.
+Although the acquired firm is absorbed into the acquirer’s business operations, the buying-out company’s employees are retained.
+Suppose the acquiring firm fails to ensure that all employees work harmoniously and are accustomed to the new environment.
+In that case, it will negatively impact employee performance and lead to a downward spiral in terms of productivity.
+This can challenge firms who have expanded their business to enhance service delivery.

 2) Reverse Merger